halfnibble/arts/README.md

 For FAA ATC training purposes only

-Maintained as a favor for friends in the FAA ♥️
+Maintained as a favor to friends in the FAA ♥️

 Deployed to: https://halfnibble.github.io/arts/